6pac/SlickGrid/README.md

 - the project now has only 1 required small dependency which is [SortableJS](https://sortablejs.github.io/Sortable/)

 ### Vite Demo
 You can also see a [ViteJS](https://vite.dev/) demo in the [./vite-demo](https://github.com/6pac/SlickGrid/tree/master/vite-demo) folder (also available via the Stackblitz link below).
-This Vite demo was created mostly to test the project ESM build and also the SASS imports as well.
+This Vite demo was created mostly to test the project ESM build and also the SASS imports as well, it could also be used to provide bug repro.

 ### Stackblitz

-You can also try out the Vite demo (mentioned just above) live via Stackblitz
+You can also try out the Vite demo (mentioned just above) live via Stackblitz.
+It can also be use to provide a repro when you openening any new bug/feature requests.

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/6pac/SlickGrid/tree/master/vite-demo)

-> Note: the Stackblitz demo only includes 2 examples, however there are a lot more example in the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki page
+> Note: the Stackblitz demo only includes couple of examples, note however that there are a lot more example in the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki page

 ### Examples
 Check out the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki for a full list of examples demonstrating new features and use cases, such as dynamic grid creation and editors with third party controls.

-Also take a look at the [Wiki](https://github.com/6pac/SlickGrid/wiki) and [Releases](https://github.com/6pac/SlickGrid/releases) for documentation and news.
+Also take a look at the [Wiki](https://github.com/6pac/SlickGrid/wiki) and [Releases](https://github.com/6pac/SlickGrid/releases) for documentation and recent news.

 _For a basic TypeScript example, take a look at the v5.0 Annoucement & Migration guide shown below and also the [TypeScript Example Wiki](https://github.com/6pac/SlickGrid/wiki/TypeScript-Examples)._

-Below is one of the available examples from Stackblitz which is mentioned just above
+Below is one of the available examples available in Stackblitz (which is mentioned just above)

 ![Realtime Trading Demo](https://github.com/user-attachments/assets/db5303f9-bddf-4418-9906-fa0b11d237bd)

 ### Installation
-There are multiple ways to use and install SlickGrid, you can use it as a standalone (IIFE) or install it through NPM then `import` or `require` SlickGrid (`import` is preferred for tree shaking).
+There are multiple ways to use and install SlickGrid, you can use it as a standalone `<script>` (IIFE) or install it through NPM and then `import` or `require` SlickGrid (`import` is preferred for tree shaking).

 ```sh
 # Alpine style from CDN